h8d13/I-H8-G1T/README.md

 git reset --hard HEAD~x         or         git reset --hard origin/master          or    git reset --hard HEAD git clean -fd
 ```
+> Can also browse files at different moments by going to commits area and finding where you f*cked it, download zip, then meld to compare to current code.
 ---

 ## Notes: